For explanation of figures and data, see footnotes below.

 Energy performance indicator

 The Energy Performance Indicator (EnPI) is a way of measuring an organisation’s energy performance.
 Each year, an EnPI is calculated by dividing the organisation’s energy consumption by a measure of its activity (activity metric).
 A decreasing EnPI indicates an improvement in energy efficiency because less energy is being used per unit of activity.
 An increasing EnPI indicates deterioration in efficiency.
-The EnPI graph shows the actual and target energy performance for HSE since its baseline and out to 2020.
+The EnPI graph shows the actual and target energy performance for HSE since its energy efficiency baseline and out to 2030.

 Project energy savings